3mo-esolutions/web-components/packages/Slider/README.md

 # Slider

-A slider and range-slider web-component based on Material Web Components (MWC).
+A slider and range-slider web-component based on Material Web Components.